TypeScript

 - In TypeScript, optional properties are properties that may or may not be present in an object.

-- You define optional properties in an interface by using a question mark (
+- You define optional properties in an interface by using a question mark (?) after the property name.

 example: